vicgalle/awesome-rlaif/README.md

 A curated and updated list of relevant articles and repositories on **Reinforcement Learning from AI Feedback (RLAIF)**.
 In particular, in this list we keep track of the following motives:

-1. Using RL to optimize LLMs without humans, i.e., with a critique LM as a reward model
+1. Using **RL to optimize LLMs without humans**, i.e., with a critique LM as a reward model.
-2. Using LLMs to generate feedback, in a self-critique loop
+2. Using LLMs to generate feedback, in a **self-critique** loop.

+Some of the listed resources could also be considered as part of RLHF: the frontier is blurry.
+There are already awesome lists of RLHF, thus, here we make a focus on the previous two points.

 ## Articles 📚